SolaceTraining/solace-workshop-scs/codelab.md

 ###
 * Go ahead and update the host, msgVpn, clientUsername, clientPassword in the application.yml file; also note that the bindings that are listed include input, outputFeature, and outputNoFeature as defined in our custom bindings interface.
 * Deploy the app in the same manner that you've been deploying the others.
+(Don't forget to update the service in the manifest.yml file to point to your PubSub+ service!)

 #### Processor using Dynamic Destinations
 Negative